 The Rise of Gender Neutral Pronouns

-As 2019 is nearing its end and 2020 approaches, a surging number of people are getting tired of the gendered assumptions that have crept into our culture over time, such as the high frequency with which heroes in movies are male, a pay gap between men and women in the marketplace, or a disproportionate amount of men holding the highest political offices, among other examples.
+Today, a surging number of people are getting tired of the gendered assumptions that have crept into our culture over time, such as the high frequency with which heroes in movies are male, a pay gap between men and women in the marketplace, or a disproportionate amount of men holding the highest political offices, among other examples.

 Thousands of people worldwide are also realizing they don’t conform to traditional gender roles and expectations.
-Others yet are embracing are range of gender identities, including for example, being nonbinary, transgender, intersex, genderfluid, or gender non-conforming (GNC), among other possibilities.
+Others yet are embracing a range of gender identities, including for example, being nonbinary, transgender, intersex, genderfluid, or gender non-conforming (GNC), among other possibilities.

 A few decades ago, it was difficult for people to imagine they could be something other than the gender they grew up as.
 Now, there are many people who are embracing varied gender and sexual identities.